ros2/ros2_documentation/source/Governance.rst

 To that end, we've established a Technical Steering Committee (TSC).
 As described in the :download:`charter <Governance/ros2-tsc-charter.pdf>`, the TSC comprises representatives of organizations that are contributing to the development of ROS 2, and it has the responsibility to set the technical direction for the project.

+Packages relevant to this ROS 2 TSC are listed in `REP 2005 <https://www.ros.org/reps/rep-2005.html>`_.

+Meeting notes can be found on `ROS Discourse <https://discourse.ros.org/tag/tsc>`_.

 The current members of the ROS 2 TSC are (18 as of 2020-11-16):

 .. |adlink| image:: Governance/adlink.svg